DiscipleTools/Documentation/hosting/cron.md

 - http://subsite2.yourdomain.com/wp-cron.php?doing_wp_cron

 ### Option 2
+Create a script to call each subsite.
-Create a file custom-cron.sh in the same folder as your wp-config.php
+Create a file `custom-cron.sh` in the same folder as your wp-config.php

 custom-cron.sh contents:
 ```